Obsidian-TTRPG-Community/13th-Age-SRD-Markdown/Compendium/13A/Classes/Bard.md

 ##### Adventurer Feat

-The target adds +1d4 healing per point on the [[Compendium/13A/Combat-Rules/Combat-Sequence/Escalation-Die|escalation die]].
+The target adds +`dice: 1d4` healing per point on the [[Compendium/13A/Combat-Rules/Combat-Sequence/Escalation-Die|escalation die]].

 ##### Champion Feat

-The attack can now also trigger on any natural even roll; the extra healing is now +1d6 per point.
+The attack can now also trigger on any natural even roll; the extra healing is now +`dice: 1d6` per point.

 ##### Epic Feat